Heatblur-Simulations/f-4e-manual/src/systems/emergency.md

 When pressed, this button tests for functionality of the FIRE and OVRHT lamps.
-Can also be used in conjunction with the Warning Lights Test switch to confirm detection and continuity performance of the fire and overhead warning systems.
+Can also be used in conjunction with the Warning Lights Test switch to confirm detection and continuity performance of the fire and overheat warning systems.
 Holding the Warning Lights Test switch in the WARN TEST position, then simultaneously pressing and releasing the Fire Test Button performs the test.
 Proper system function is confirmed with the four FIRE and OVRHT lamps off while